 Architecture Overview

-Polymarket’s API isn’t one API — it’s five distinct services, each handling a different concern.
-Understanding this split is essential before writing any code.
+Polymarket’s API isn’t one API — it’s three primary APIs plus a Bridge API and real-time streaming channels.
+Understanding this architecture is essential before writing any code.

 ServiceBase URLAuth RequiredPurpose